materialsproject/fireworks/docs/installation_tutorial.rst

 Your next step depends on your interests.
 If you want to stick with our simple script and automate it on at least one worker node (perhaps through a queuing system), forge on to the next tutorial in the series: :doc:`Installation part 2 </installation_tutorial_pt2>`

 If don't want to install anything for the rest of the day and want to learn how more complex jobs are defined, you might want skip ahead to :doc:`defining jobs using FireTasks </task_tutorial>`.
-You can install worker nodes and learn how to massively run your jobs another time.
+You can always install worker nodes and learn how to massively run your jobs another time.